The Best Commercial Vehicle

 Medical payments coverage

-If your commercial vehicle insurance includes medical payment coverage, it will cover the cost of your and any passenger’s medical expenses due to an accident involving the company vehicle.
+If your insurance includes medical payment coverage, it will cover the cost of your and any passenger’s medical expenses due to an accident involving the company vehicle.
 This coverage is applicable regardless of which party caused the accident.

 Or let’s say you have a lawn-care business and an employee is driving the company van to a client’s residence.
 While on the way, the employee loses control on a wet road, runs the van into a telephone poll, and is brought to the hospital in an ambulance to treat his injuries.
-Your company’s commercial vehicle insurance will pay for the ambulance ride and the treatment.
+Your company’s commercial auto insurance will pay for the ambulance ride and the treatment.

 This will cover your car from damage that is not caused by a collision.
 Instances where this policy comes into play are: